anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A person who never made a mistake never tried anything new.
+Quote: He who fears being conquered is sure of defeat.

-By: Albert Einstein
+By: Napoleon